 You could enter through a Modern Apprenticeship.
 Requirements vary, but you normally need at least 3 subjects at National 5, preferably English, Maths and a science or technological subject.
 Some companies may accept National 4 level.

 Alternatively you could start by taking a qualification in electrical engineering or a similar subject.
-Relevant courses include a National Certificate (NC), a National Qualification (NQ) or a Higher National Certificate (HNC) or Higher National Diploma (HND).
+Relevant courses include a NC, a NQ or a HNC or HND.

 Entry requirements range from about 3 subjects at National 4 or 5 for NC and NQ courses to 1-2 Highers for HNC and HND courses.
 You should normally have English, Maths and at least one science or technological subject.